Desroches Island: Geography

 It is located 36 km east of the Amirantes Bank, and separated from it by water over 1300 m deep.
 It lies on the southern edge of a reef of atoll character.
 At the northern edge of the atoll are the Shark Rocks, with least depths between 3 and 6 m.
 The island is fringed by a drying reef which extends 1.6 km offshore from the northeastern extremity and 0.8 km from the southwestern extremity.
-The island is low and is covered with coconut palms and tall hardwood trees.
 A deep channel, about 1.6 km wide, leads into the lagoon.
 The least depth in the channel is 18.3 m, and it crosses the atoll in a position about 11 km northwest of Desroches.
+Sand naturally moves from the south west end of the island to the north east.
+Satellite images reveal that between 2008 and 2023 (latest image available) around 2600m^{2} of new vegetation have been added at North Point.
+The photos below show the northeast tip of the island, where beach-building naturally takes place.
+In contrast to the surrounding area, the vegetation here is almost exclusively native.

+The warmest months are typically between January and May with the average temperature between 28 and 29 degrees Celsius.
+While this only drops to 26 to 28 degrees for the rest of the year, strong south-east winds during June-November make this period feel cooler.
+December-February are the wettest months, receiving on average around 200mm of rain/month.
+June-September is in contrast much drier, which average rainfall around 50mm/month.

 Demographics

-Desroches has a population of about 100.
-The Collins group hotel formerly had 30 rooms in the south (former location of Desroches Island Resort), built in 1988, and 1 presidential villa at Madame Zabre Beach.

-There is a lighthouse on the northeast end, at Helene point, of the Desroches Island.
+Desroches has a population of about 300, with every inhabitant working on the island.
+Seychellois and Indians make up the majority of the population, with the origin of other inhabitants spread from around the world.
+No children live on the island.

 Administration

 The island belongs to Outer Islands District.
 Being an island with a small population, there are not any government buildings or services.
 For many services, people have to go to Victoria, which is a difficult task.
+Desroches is a registered voting station, with people on the other Amirante Islands able to travel here to vote.

 Transport

 The island is bisected by a 1372 m long paved airstrip in the southern part (IATA code DES, ICAO code FSDA).
-The island has regular service aircraft from Mahé.
+The island has regular service aircraft from Mahé which comes at least 4 times per week, and a few times a day during the peak tourist season.
+A supply barge comes roughly twice per month from Mahé, which brings most of the supplies the inhabitants rely on.

 Economics

-The inhabitants of the island engage mainly in tourism, and in small scale farming and fishing which are mainly for local consumption.
+The inhabitants of the island engage mainly in tourism.
+Small scale farming and fishing are mainly for local consumption.
+Coconuts are still collected and then sold on Mahé.